 Have you upgraded to iOS 7 yet?
-If you're an or user you know what I'm talking about (if you aren't an Apple user, indulge me please and read on.
-You'll catch on quickly.) iOS 7 is Apple's chief of design Jonathan Ive's first public shot at overseeing the entire ecosystem of their products, both hardware AND software.
+If you’re an Apple iPhone or user you know what I’m talking about (if you aren’t an Apple user, indulge me please and read on.
+You’ll catch on quickly.) iOS 7 is Apple’s chief of design Jonathan Ive‘s first public shot at overseeing the entire ecosystem of their products, both hardware AND software.

-There are two noteworthy parts to Ive's debut operating system – the new software features and the design updates.
-Let's leave the software function changes discussion to the industry program pundits; what I want to discuss here are the design developments.
+There are two noteworthy parts to Ive’s debut operating system – the new software features and the design updates.
+Let’s leave the software changes discussion to the industry program pundits; what I want to discuss here are the design developments.

 Besides changing the colors and the icons, the biggest Ive made was to get rid of Apple’s trend setting design protocol (don’t feel bad, I didn’t know what skeuomorphism meant either.
 Skeuomorphism is the design of a derivative object that retains the ornamental design cues that were prevalent in the original.
 For example, the yellow-lined paper for Notes, the leather binding for Calendar, the wooden shelves for iBooks).
 As David Pogue wrote in The New York Times, “The look of iOS 7 is sparse, white — almost plain in spots… it’s all blue Helvetica Neue against white.”